Hyperbolic times in Minkowski space: Hyperbolic time functions

 \section{Hyperbolic time functions}

 The future hyperbola is spacelike everywhere and has a natural interpretation as a snapshot in time constructed by an idealized observer at infinity.
 We want to describe dynamical evolution by parametrizing spacetime using a foliation of such snapshots as given by level sets of a time function.
 The time function should be suitable for describing the global causal structure in an operationally meaningful way.
 We have seen that the standard time coordinate is unsuitable for this purpose.
-We will now construct time functions based on hyperbolas.
+We now construct time functions based on hyperbolas and study a simple example of an evolution equation based on them.
+At the end of the section, we recognize the nature of Penrose coordinates as hyperboloidal.